chain4travel/camino-docs/docs/apps/nodes/camino-node-config-flags.md

 ### Subnet Configs

 It is possible to provide parameters for subnets.
 Parameters here apply to all chains in the specified subnets.
 Parameters must be specified with a `{subnetID}.json` config file under `--subnet-config-dir`.
-CaminoGo loads configs for subnets specified in `--whitelisted-subnet` parameter.
+Camino-Node loads configs for subnets specified in `--whitelisted-subnet` parameter.

 #### `--subnet-config-dir` (string):

 Specifies the directory that contains subnet configs, as described above.
 Defaults to `$HOME/.caminogo/configs/subnets`.
-If the flag is set explicitly, the specified folder must exist, or CaminoGo will exit with an error.
+If the flag is set explicitly, the specified folder must exist, or Camino-Node will exit with an error.
 This flag is ignored if `--subnet-config-content` is specified.

 Example: Let's say we have a subnet with ID `p4jUwqZsA2LuSftroCd3zb4ytH8W99oXKuKVZdsty7eQ3rXD6`.
 We can create a config file under the default `subnet-config-dir` at `$HOME/.caminogo/configs/subnets/p4jUwqZsA2LuSftroCd3zb4ytH8W99oXKuKVZdsty7eQ3rXD6.json`.
 An example config file is: